andy-mcgrath/sendtheasteroidsback/README.md

 ---

-### **asteroids are fliying through space towards earth, with your plasma wall building hammer send them back and save the earth!**
+### **asteroids are flying through space towards earth, with your plasma wall building hammer send them back and save the earth!**

 You need to stop the asteroids getting passed you and hitting eartch.
 The plasma walls you build will hopefully deflect them.